doomSDey/Project-CP/ReadMe.md

 ## 🚀 Deployment and Testing

 ### Frontend
-1. Clone the repository and navigate to the frontend folder.
+1. Clone the repository and navigate to the `Webapp` directory.
 2. Install dependencies:
    ```bash
    npm install